 - Preheat oven to 350° F.

-- Cut the tops off the peppers off and set aside; core and seed the insides.
+- Cut the tops of the peppers off and set aside; core and seed the insides.
 In a pan deep enough to submerge the peppers, bring enough water to boil to submerge the peppers.
 Once the water boils, add the peppers, submerging them so they don't float.
 Cook until almost tender; depending on the thickness of the pepper, this will take 5 to 10 minutes.
-Remove the peppers from the pan, draining the water from inside them, and set aside.4 bell peppers
+Remove the peppers from the pan, draining the water from inside them, and set aside.

 - Meanwhile, cook the rice according to instructions.
 Generally, the rice-to-water ratio is 1 part rice to 2 parts water.
 Adding salt and a fat (butter or olive oil) is optional, but for this recipe it's not recommended.
-Set aside.2 cups cooked long grain rice
+Set aside.

-- Bake uncovered on a middle rack for 3 minutes at 350 degrees F. Cool for about 5 minutes, serve and enjoy!
+- Bake uncovered on a middle rack for 3 minutes at 350°.
+Cool for about 5 minutes, serve and enjoy!